-Overall, Monroe County has maintained its commercial fishing landings compared to the state of Florida.
-Over the past 4 years Florida commercial fishery landings in other counties have declined about 16% from 121.5 million lbs. in 1996, to 99.6 million lbs. in 1999.
-Over the same period Monroe catches have declined about 7% in weight from 23.8 million in 1996, to 20.8 million lbs in 1999.
-Significantly, the landed value of catches in Florida overall have declined by about 5% over the period while Monroe County catches actually increased in total value by about 23%.
-The importance of higher value shellfish such as lobster, stone crabs and shrimp have insulated the Keys fishermen from the adverse trend overall in Florida commercial fisheries.
+Until the 2001 reporting year, Monroe County had maintained its commercial fishing landings compared to the state of Florida.
+During the latter part of the 1990's Florida commercial fishery landings in other counties have declined about 16% from 121.5 million lbs. in 1996, to 99.6 million lbs. in 1999.
+Over the same period, Monroe catches declined about 7% in weight from 23.8 million lbs. in 1996, to 20.8 million lbs in 1999.
+Over the same period, the landed value of catches in Florida overall have declined by about 5%, while Monroe County catches actually increased in total value by about 23%.
+The importance of higher value shellfish such as lobster, stone crabs and shrimp had insulated the Keys fishermen from the adverse trend overall in Florida commercial fisheries.
+Between 2000 and 2001, Monroe Counties total landings declined by 24% from 18.1 million lbs. to 13.9 million pounds in 2001.